mlisdev/js-blackjack-project/README.md

 - On page load, the game will distribute and sum the 2 cards to you and the dealer.
 - Based on the scores, decide if you want to "hit" your hand or "stay."
 - Once you make your choice, the game will declare a winner.
-- _Remember_: in Black Jack you want to try and get to 21.
-The dealer will win if you =/= 21 and they land between 17 and 21.
+- _Remember_: in Black Jack, you want to try and beat the dealer by getting as close to 21 without going over, AND scoring higher than the dealer.

 ## Icebox Items
 - Render one of the dealer's cards upside down and with a secret value.